 - 1/2 teaspoon pepper

 Preheat the oven to 450 F.

 Place the roast in a shallow roasting pan.
 In a small bowl, combine the olive oil, thyme, marjoram, garlic, dry mustard, salt, and pepper, and mix to make a paste.
 Rub this mixture over the roast.
 Let the pork stand at room temperature for 30 minutes.

 Roast the pork for 20 minutes, then reduce the heat to 300 F without opening the oven door.

-Roast the pork until the internal temperature registers 145 F, about 18-23 minutes per pound.
-Let roast stand, covered, 5-10 minutes before carving.
+Roast the pork until the internal temperature registers 145 F, about 18 to 23 minutes per pound.
+Let roast stand, covered, 5 to 10 minutes before carving.

-You can also roast the pork at 350 F for 20-25 minutes per pound until the internal temperature registers 145 F. Cover the roast with aluminum foil and let stand for 10 minutes, then carve to serve.
+You can also roast the pork at 350 F for 20 to 25 minutes per pound until the internal temperature registers 145 F. Cover the roast with aluminum foil and let stand for 10 minutes, then carve to serve.